The SysMIC course teaches the mathematics and computational methods used in systems biology.

 Students are taught using hands-on code examples in MATLAB (used for mathematical handling and modelling) and the R package (used for data analysis).

-Module 3 consists of support for students undertaking an extended project to apply interdisciplinary skills to their own area of interest.
+Module 3 (currently unavailable) consists of support for students undertaking an extended project to apply interdisciplinary skills to their own area of interest.